The challenge: Take your next cycling trip to a whole new level by adding a pinch of adventure and creativity

 #8 Cycling & camping

 Mount your bike on your car rack (or transport the bike by train or bus if possible) and go to a secluded spot where you can spend the rest of the day cycling.
 When night falls, instead of rushing back home, pitch your tent or go to a campsite.
 Let the chirp of the crickets soothe your mind.
+Get the authentic cycling information from the Experts here.

 How to really immerse yourself in the moment: For a moment, simply imagine what life would be like if you stayed home and slept in your bed every night instead of occasionally venturing into the wild.
 Listen to all the noises and soak in all the sights that you’d never have otherwise seen: the starry sky, the smell of the pine trees, the sound of the creek flowing by…